AntiBlueQuirk/ONI-MaterialProbeMod/README.md

  - Min/Max - The high and low values are the maximum and minimum values, respectively.
 The most intuitive, but can have artifacts.
  - 2 Std.
 Dev. - The high and low values are 2 standard deviations above and below the average, respectively.
 This can be confusing if you don't know what that means, but generally results in much better shading.
  - 1 Std.
 Dev. - The same as above, but uses 1 standard deviation instead.

+There is one hidden config in the settings file (generated on first run).
+"CamoflageNeutronium" causes Neutronium (the element under geysers) try to camoflage itself in the probe.
+It is still ignored for statistics if that option is selected.
+This *does* mean the probe will give you false information about neutronium when shading the world, but makes geysers much more difficult to find with the probe.
+If you would rather the probe be completely honest with you, or you're fine with finding geysers with the probe, you can disable this option.

 ## FAQ

  - What does NEGLIGIBLE RANGE mean?